neondatabase/website/content/docs/guides/logical-replication-postgres.md

 <Admonition type="important">
 Enabling logical replication modifies the PostgreSQL `wal_level` configuration parameter, changing it from `replica` to `logical` for all databases in your Neon project.
 Once the `wal_level` setting is changed to `logical`, it cannot be reverted.

-Since logical replication requires more detailed logging to the Write-Ahead Log (WAL) for write transactions, it consumes additional storage.
 </Admonition>

 To enable logical replication in Neon: